Today's Articles

 *Rosalyn Terborg-Penn was born on this date in 1941.
 She was a Black professor of history and author.

 While there, Terborg-Penn and other students taught black students.
 Upon moving to Washington, D.C., to attend George Washington University, she joined the D.C.
 Students for Civil Rights group and lobbied for the Civil Rights Act of 1964.
 Terborg-Penn moved to Washington, D.C., earning her master's degree in United States diplomatic history from George Washington University.
-Terborg-Penn then obtained her Ph.D. from Howard University in African American history in 1965.
+Terborg-Penn obtained her Ph.D. in African American history in 1965 from Howard University.

 In 1969 Terborg-Penn began teaching at Morgan State University.
 She developed the first Ph.D. program at MSU for history students.
 She also was a faculty member at the University of Maryland, Baltimore, and Howard Community College.
-In 1977 she co-founded the Association of Black Women Historians and served as the organization's first national director.
-In 1998, she published African American Women in the Struggle for the Vote, 1850-1920.
+In 1977 she co-founded the Association of Black Women Historians and was the organization's first national director.
+1998 she published African American Women in the Struggle for the Vote, 1850-1920.

 The work critiqued the history of women's suffrage in the United States for having erased the contributions of Black women and identified more than 120 Black women that had played roles in the fight for the vote but had been given little recognition.
 The book argued that as the goals of black activists diverged from their white counterparts over issues of racial oppression, history was written with white women at the center.
 The work is considered a seminal work in African American women's history.